rosbitskyy/transactions-mongoose/README.md

     throw new Error('Test an error - or remark me') // No changes will be saved

-    // there must be a return result - and it must be a mongo document return personJanna
+    // return result - The result can be whatever you want return personJanna
 });